 - All ground orders under $49: Flat rate of $5

 - Orders over $49: Free Shipping

-We currently do not accept orders from Alaska, Hawaii or international address.
-However, in some circumstances we may be able to accomodate your order.
+We currently do not accept orders from Alaska, Hawaii or international addresses.
+However, in some circumstances we may be able to accommodate your order.
 If you are interested in order from and/or shipping to Alaska, Hawaii or Canada please contact us.